carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

   The placement of the global internal table remains fixed in the first *user data SGPR register*.
-Otherwise all parameters are optional, and can be mapped to any desired *user data SGPR register*, with the following regstrictions:
+Otherwise all parameters are optional, and can be mapped to any desired *user data SGPR register*, with the following restrictions:

-  * Draw Index, Vertex Offset, and Instance Offset can only be used by the first activehardware stage in a graphics pipeline (i.e. where the API vertex shader runs).
+  * Draw Index, Vertex Offset, and Instance Offset can only be used by the first active hardware stage in a graphics pipeline (i.e. where the API vertex shader runs).

   * Application-controlled user data must be mapped into a contiguous range of